is a 24-hour news network

 - Evening Express, a Spin-Off of Morning Express which had basic consumer and female targeted news and True Crime stories, along with consumer advice from radio advocate Clark Howard.

 - Showbiz Tonight (as of 2013 initialized down to sbt), which promoted itself as "entertainment's most provocative newsmagazine", though 90% of the time it really wasn't.
 Pretty much what you would see if Jezebel, Radar Online or Us Weekly had their own TV show, "provocative" meant the usual "four people in boxes talk over each other for five minutes" style of debate, only about Lindsay Lohan instead of political topics.
 Before being rebooted here in 2008, when it was on CNN it was just about the most staid and straight-laced entertainment news program you could find on television.
 Some of the series's former anchors have moved onto EntertainmentTonight.
-The show was canceled without warning in February 2014.
+The show was canceled without warning in February 2014 as part of the 'social' rebrand.

 - Prime News, a former straight news show title used by CNN and re-adapted to run down whatever awful and inane human interest stories CNN wants nowhere near their newscasts.
 Was known for 'viewer interactivity', but most of this involved the same people you find when you dare venture below the story end into a news website's comments section.